AllSpiceIO/py-allspice/examples/generate_bom/README.md

 ### Customizing the Attributes Extracted by the BOM Script

-This script relies on a `columns.json` file.
-This file maps the Component Attributes in the SchDoc files to the columns of the BOM.
-An example for `columns.json` is:
+This script relies on columns JSON.
+This maps the Component Attributes in the SchDoc files to the columns of the BOM.
+An example for columns JSON is:

 ```json
 {